TaTooKa/froth/docs/source/pages/dyingsun.rst

      - Greaves / Faulds / Cuisses
      - 1◈

-.. tip:: Optional

-The GM can also roll d6 on this table to determine Hit Location for an incoming attack.
+.. tip:: The GM can also roll d6 on this table to determine Hit Location for an incoming attack.

 Magic
 ~~~~~